 ^Terms & Conditions Apply

 a.
-Based on comparison of per kg body weight nutrient recommendations for an average adult male 18-<30 years compared with that of a child between 3< 5 years, as stated in Singapore’s recommended Dietary Allowance (SG RDA); nutrients compared are limited to calcium, Vitamin D, phosphorus, iron and iodine.
+Based on the comparison of per kg body weight nutrient recommendations for an average adult male 18-<30 years compared with that of a child between 3< 5 years, as stated in Singapore’s recommended Dietary Allowance (SG RDA); nutrients compared are limited to calcium, Vitamin D, phosphorus, iron, and iodine.
 For choline, the comparison is based on the US Dietary References Intakes (US DRI).

 b.
-Based on comparison of per kg body weight nutrient recommendations for an average adult male 18-<30 years compared with that of a child between 7- <10 years, as stated in Singapore’s Recommended Dietary Allowance (SG RDA); nutrients compared are limited to calcium, Vitamin D, phosphorus, iron and iodine.
+Based on comparison of per kg body weight nutrient recommendations for an average adult male 18-<30 years compared with that of a child between 7- <10 years, as stated in Singapore’s Recommended Dietary Allowance (SG RDA); nutrients compared are limited to calcium, Vitamin D, phosphorus, iron, and iodine.
 For choline, the comparison is based on the US Dietary References Intakes (US DRI).

 ° Among growing-up milk formula in Singapore as of Dec ’12.